-Since you get the control the entry speed and level of penetration, this is a good ‘first time’ position, as it also puts less physical pressure on your body.
+Since you get the control of the entry speed and level of penetration, this is a good ‘first-time’ position, as it also puts less physical pressure on your body.

 This is a great position for keeping pressure off the top half of your body.
 Just scoot the bottom half of your body all the way to the edge of your bed.
 This way, your partner can stand or kneel while avoiding putting pressure on your body.

 Image from Shutterstock

 How soon can you get pregnant again?

 According to one study, the first ovulation takes about six weeks (for women who aren’t breastfeeding).
 Some women even had their periods sooner than usual.

 For the first four to six months after delivery, the hormonal effects of breastfeeding can serve as “natural” birth prevention.
 Breastfeeding has been shown to be a 98 percent effective pregnancy prevention method for women who:

 - are less than six months since giving birth

 However, it is important to note that only around one in every four women who utilize the lactational amenorrhea method (LAM), or breastfeeding as a form of reproductive control, gets it right.
 This improves their chances of becoming pregnant.